-Hemoglobin is an extremely important protein.
-As an essential part of red blood cells, it delivers oxygen to all parts of the body.
-In this post, we cover ways to modify (increase or decrease) hemoglobin naturally.
+As an essential part of red blood cells, hemoglobin delivers oxygen to all parts of the body.
+In this post, we cover factors that modify (increase or decrease) hemoglobin naturally.
 In addition, we also cover genes and SNPs that affect hemoglobin levels.

 1) Iron-Rich Food